anthonyjoeseph/fancy-todo-mvc/article-backups/whyoption.md

 A + B = ({l<sup>A</sup>} × A) ∪ ({l<sup>B</sup>} × B)

-This label represents the category the object originated from.
+This label represents the set the object originated from.
 It allows each object can 'remember' where it came from.

 We can also see in the above equation that a sum type is a union type, but not vice versa.